 Upon receipt of an invoice from Supplier for Microsoft Online Services, Customer understands that Supplier must notify Microsoft of any discrepancies between actual consumption and the consumption shown on the invoice within 25 days of the Suppliers receipt of invoice from Microsoft.
 The Customer therefore undertakes to notify the same to the Supplier within 15 days, so that the Supplier manages to communicate any objections within the deadline that applies.
 Until Microsoft agrees to adjust the invoice basis/make credits, the Customer must pay the nominal amount in the invoice received.

+Microsoft requires us as a reseller to 1) verify that you as a customer only use original software when Microsoft software is installed by you as a customer and 2) assist in ensuring that customers we have resold to are correctly licensed, for example in terms of the number of users and devices.
+The Customer therefore agrees that the Supplier has the right to perform license audits of the Customer, at regular intervals, to verify that the Customer is properly licensed for products subscribed to/ purchased through the Supplier as a reseller.
+The Client is obliged to assist free of charge to the extent necessary with the collection of information necessary to perform such an audit, including providing the necessary access to relevant information and documentation.

 The terms of the Microsoft Partner Agreement, and underlying agreement documents, are subject to change with 180 days' notice as a general rule, and with only 30 days' notice in some cases.
 If such changes affect the obligations that we must reflect towards you as an end customer, we may make corresponding updates to the terms in this section 2.

 Memory points for other appendixes (Deleted before use against customer]: